 Natalie V. Kolos is an associate in our Litigation Group in Toronto.
-She maintains a general litigation practice, with a focus on commercial disputes, professional liability, criminal law and investigations, and constitutional and administrative law.
+She maintains a general litigation practice, with a focus on commercial disputes, professional liability, white collar defence and investigations, and criminal and constitutional law.

 Before law school, Natalie obtained a BA (with High Distinction) in Political Science and an Honours BA in Law from Carleton University.

 Natalie was called to the bar in 2018.
-She is a member of the Law Society of Ontario, the Ontario Bar Association and Canadian Bar Association, and the Advocates’ Society.
+She is a member of the Law Society of Ontario, the Ontario Bar Association, the Canadian Bar Association, the Criminal Lawyers’ Association, and the Advocates’ Society.

-- F. Paul Morrison, Claire Seaborn, and Natalie V. Kolos, “Consolidated Contractors Group v.
+- Paul Morrison, Claire Seaborn, & Natalie V. Kolos, “Consolidated Contractors Group v.
 Ambatovy Minerals: Ontario Court of Appeal Reinforces Deference to Arbitration” (2018) Commercial Litigation and Arbitration Review

-- James Plotkin and Natalie V. Kolos, Canada, ch., Nikolaus Pitkowitz, eds., Handbook on Third-Party Funding in International Arbitration (New York: Juris, 2018)
+- James Plotkin & Natalie V. Kolos, Canada, ch., Nikolaus Pitkowitz, eds., Handbook on Third-Party Funding in International Arbitration (New York: Juris, 2018)

 - Natalie V. Kolos, “Discretionary Coherence: Excluding the Private Law Liability of Public Authorities in Paradis Honey v.
 Canada” (2017) Cambridge Law Review

 - Natalie V. Kolos, “Deterring Compensation: Class Action Litigation and Damage Awards Against Corporate Defendants” (2017) Canadian Class Action Review